Don’t be a Verification Sucker – Request for Verification is NOT a Substitute for an Answer

 Disputing under the Fair Credit Reporting Act

-There is another kind of validation, and it is completely different from the FDCPA, although you can use it to fight debt collectors, too.
+There is another kind of validation, and it is completely different from the FDCPA.
+You can still can use it to fight debt collectors, thought.
 It is the validation provided for by the Fair Credit Reporting Act (FCRA).

-This is your right to “dispute” an item on your credit report.
+This is your right to “dispute” a harmful item on your credit report.

 You do this after looking at your credit report and seeing something that is not positive.
 Let’s say you see a debt collector reporting that you owe a debt.
 Remember your right to verification under the FDCPA comes when the debt collector first contacts you to try to collect the debt.
 You can dispute a line item on your credit report at any time.

 There are rules, and there are better and worse ways to do it.
-But it does not depend on the other side being a debt collector or having tried to collect the debt.
+But the Credit Reporting Act does not depend on the other side being a debt collector or having tried to collect the debt.
 It simply requires that they have put some bad information on your credit report.

 When you seek verification under the FDCPA, the debt collector has to verify the debt before making further attempts to collect.
 When you “dispute” the debt under the FCRA, it doesn’t affect collection.
-Instead, you are forcing the company to “investigate” the debt and show that what it is saying to the credit reporting agencies is true.
+Instead, you are forcing the company to “investigate” the debt and show that what it is telling credit reporting agencies is true.

 If the company reporting you cannot validate the debt, it is just required to withdraw the offending credit reference.
 But it could still try to collect the debt.